howonlee/kokomut/README.md

 Notes on installing:
 -------------------

-Gotta go down to .meteor/local/build/server and install imap
+Gotta go down to .meteor/local/build/server and install imap, mailparser